 2019 National Missing Children's Day ceremony, hosted by the Office of Juvenile Justice and Delinquency Prevention (OJJDP), will be held on May 22, 2019.
 With an annual theme of "Bringing Our Missing Children Home," OJJDP invites fifth graders each year to participate in the Missing Children's Day poster contest.
 The annual contest creates an opportunity for schools, law enforcement, and child advocates to discuss the issue of missing and/or exploited children with youth, parents, and guardians and to promote child safety.

 Each state hosts its own local poster competition, and the winning poster from each state is submitted to OJJDP for selection as the national winner.
 OJJDP invites the winning child, his/her teacher, parents and state clearinghouse manager to Washington, DC to participate in the National Missing Children's Day commemoration in May.
 The winning poster is the inspiration for the National Missing Children's Day poster and artwork for the following year.

 Contest Submission Information

 OJJDP's Missing and Exploited Children's Training and Technical Assistance Program collaborates with OJJDP to coordinate the poster contest and ceremony.
 Contest rules, contact information for state contest managers, discussion materials, and additional information are available.
 Prospective participants should check with their state contest manager for the state submission deadline.
-The national deadline for states to submit their winning poster is March 5, 2019.
+The national deadline for states to submit their winning poster was March 5, 2019.

 Each year, the U.S. Department of Justice, through OJJDP, recognizes individuals, organizations, and agencies that have made a difference in recovering missing and abducted children and protecting children from exploitation.